 I will be the first to say that it is a little uncomfortable at first, wearing a glove on both hands, but it is far better than stumbling, scrambling, and stressing to keep everything dry.

-There are a couple options out there, in particular the FootJoy Rain Drip Gloves.
-Lastly, when it comes to rain gloves, depending on the length of your Scotland golf vacation, I would suggest bringing a couple of pairs (Request Scotland Golf Package Proposal).
+There are a couple of options out there, in particular, the FootJoy Rain Drip Gloves.
+Lastly, when it comes to rain gloves, depending on the length of your Scotland golf vacation, I would suggest bringing a couple of pairs.

-Listen, when it rains in Scotland normally the wind is blowing pretty good as well, so why ruin a round by fighting, struggling, and chasing an umbrella?
-Furthermore, you're wearing rain gloves so that solves a good chunk of your problems anyway, so leave your umbrella at home.
+Listen, when it rains in Scotland, normally the wind is blowing pretty well, so why ruin a round by fighting, struggling, and chasing an umbrella?
+Furthermore, you're wearing rain gloves, and that solves a good chunk of your problems anyway, so leave your umbrella at home.

 3. Bring a VERY GOOD Rain Suit

-None of this Water Repellant stuff or Water Resitant, no, you will want a solid Waterproof Rain Suit.
+None of this water-repellant or water-resistant stuff; no, you will want a solid waterproof rain suit.
 My suggestion for your Scotland golf vacation is a Mizuno Rain Suit or a FootJoy Rain Suit.
-Personally, I am a big fan of the Mizuno Rain Suits as many of them have the tear away sleeves, which is perfect for when the rain subsides.
+Personally, I am a big fan of the Mizuno Rain Suits, as many of them have tear-away sleeves, which is perfect for when the rain subsides.

-Included in this rain suit tip would also be a thick warm toque to keep your head and ears nice and warm.
-In fact, a great souvenir, so why not pick one up prior to your round of golf in the Pro Shop.
+Included in this tip would also be a thick toque to keep your head and ears nice and warm.
+In fact, a great souvenir, so why not pick one up prior to your round of golf in the Pro Shop?

 4. Pack Lighter Than What You Think

-I tend to pack lighter than most people on any golf vacation, but knowing that we would be experiencing all sorts of different weather elements during our 12 day golf trip, I packed a little more than I should have.
-Bottom line, if you are going during the summer months, definitely bring a pair of shorts, a couple of golf shirts, a couple of pair of pants, along with any warm weather apparel.
+I tend to pack lighter than most people on any golf vacation, but knowing that we would be experiencing all sorts of different weather elements during our 12-day golf trip, I packed a little more than I should have.
+Bottom line, if you are going during the summer months, definitely bring a pair of shorts, a couple of golf shirts, and a couple of pairs of pants, along with any warm weather apparel.
 For that, I would recommend Mizuno apparel as the best option.
-Chances are you won't be needing several pair of shorts and golf shirts, so plan accordingly.
+Chances are you won't be needing several pairs of shorts and golf shirts, so plan accordingly.

-And bring a pair of warm socks (maybe two pairs) because if it's rainy and cold, your feet will feel it the most.
+And bring a pair of warm socks (maybe two) because if it's rainy and cold, your feet will feel it the most.
 Keep 'em warm!
 I stumbled upon this when I grabbed a pair of hiking socks while in Scotland.

 5. Embrace the Elements

 You're going to Scotland to play some of the best and oldest golf courses in the world, no less, in a place where weather conditions can vary by the minute.
-If golfers head over to Scotland and into their round of golf expecting perfect weather and conditions, and nothing else, then when the elements arrive their mood is likely going to take a turn for the worse.
+If golfers head over to Scotland and into their round of golf expecting perfect weather and conditions and nothing else, then when the elements settle in, their mood is likely going to take a turn for the worse.
 Instead, consider that it's all a part of the Scotland experience.